-Data Level Description Latency Users L0 Status Snapshots of EPI-Lo and EPI-Hi data through the orbit Downloaded ISIS Data first following Instrument EPI-Hi accumulates 1-hr summary files from LET & HET each orbit teams include a subset of hourly average science, housekeeping data (health & safety monitoring).
-Summary files accumulated continuously over both the $\leq 0.25$ AU and $> 0.25$ AU orbit phases ~2 bps for LET and ~2 bps for HET LO EPI-Hi and EPI-Lo voltages, currents, temperatures, rate Downloaded ISIS Housekeeping monitors first following Instrument B each orbit teams EPI-Hi: These are engineering data needed to monitor the health each oron counts and safety of the instrument.
+/ Data Level Description Latency Users L0 Status Snapshots of EPI-Lo and EPI-Hi data through the orbit Downloaded ISIS Data first following Instrument EPI-Hi accumulates 1-hr summary files from LET & HET each orbit teams include a subset of hourly average science, housekeeping data (health & safety monitoring).
+Summary files accumulated continuously over both the ≤ 0.25 AU and > 0.25 AU orbit phases ~2 bps for LET and ~2 bps for HET LO EPI-Hi and EPI-Lo voltages, currents, temperatures, rate Downloaded ISIS monitors Instrument Housekeeping monitors first following each orbit teams EPI-Hi: These are engineering data needed to monitor the health and safety of the instrument.
 Included are (a) 1-min average count rates of the individual detectors and their segments; (b) 1- minute totals of instrument live time and number of analyzed events of various kinds; (c) temperature data; (d) 1-minute leakage currents from all detector segments; (e) settings of the onboard calibration DACs; and (f) threshold settings for the pulse-height analyzers.
-During the >0.25 AU portion of the orbit these will be 1-hr averages rather than 1-minute averages.
-EPI-Lo: HK in 2 groups (12 channels per group).
-Each group collected at 1 s cadence $< 0.25$ AU and 30 min cadence $> 0.25$ AU.
+During the >0.25 AU portion of the orbit these will be 1-hr averages rather than 1-minute averages. these will be 1-ill averages father than 1-illinute averages.
+EDI Les IIV in 2 groups (12 ghongels non group) Each group EPI-Lo: HK in 2 groups (12 channels per group).
+Each group collected at 1 s cadence < 0.25 AU and 30 min cadence > 0.25 AU.